 It’s very confusing time when you receive a breast cancer diagnosis, and part of the confusion is meeting – and being referred to – a wide range of medical professionals.
-Here, we introduce you to who everyone is and what their roles are.
+So we thought it would be helpful to introduce you to some of the healthcare professionals you may come across.
 Remember that if, at any time, you come across someone who you don’t know and you’re not sure what role they play in your treatment, just ask.

 Breast Surgeon These are doctors who specialise in breast surgery.
 Most people who have surgery as a result of breast cancer (for example, a lumpectomy, a mastectomy, and/or lymph node removal) will have their surgery undertaken by a breast surgeon.
 Sometimes breast surgeons also carry out breast reconstruction following a mastectomy or lumpectomy, but sometimes reconstruction is carried out by a Plastic Surgeon (or Oncoplastic Surgeon).